 Morning Prayer When Everything Feels Hard

-A gentle guide to bring your struggle to Jesus as the day begins.
-This prayer helps you name what's difficult, receive grace for it, and step into the day knowing you're not alone.
+A gentle prayer guide to bring your struggle to Jesus in the early hours, finding steadiness before the day unfolds.
+This guide uses the ACTS framework to help you name what's heavy, receive His presence, and step into the day with Him.

 Morning